-Ms. Littleton's open advising hours are Monday, Tuesday and Thursday afternoons from 1 p.m. until 4:30 p.m.
+Ms. Armstrong-Wright's open advising hours are Mondays and Wednesdays from noon until 4 p.m. and Tuesday and Thursday afternoons from 1 p.m. until 4 p.m.
 Advising is also available by appointment.
-You may contact Ms. Littleton by email at firstname.lastname@example.org.
-Please let her know when to expect you if you would like to talk with her this semester.
+You may contact Ms. Armstrong-Wright by email at firstname.lastname@example.org.

-All Pre-Law students are eligible for placement in Political Science 4920, an internship for 3 credit hours.
+All pre-law students are eligible for placement in Political Science 4920, an internship for 3 credit hours.
 These internships are available in fall, spring and summer.
 The student interns report directly to the Circuit Clerk for Lee County, and are required to work 10 hours per week during the full fall, spring, or summer semester.
-A paper composed of a description of the duties of each employee of the Clerk’s Office and an explanation of the responsibilities of the Clerk’s Office to the courts, the Sheriff’s Department, and the other county offices served by the Clerk’s office is required.
-A grade of Satisfactory (passing) or Unsatisfactory (failing) is assigned by Ms. Littleton, based on the paper and an evaluation provided by the Lee County Clerk at the end of the semester.
+A paper composed of a description of the duties of each employee of the Clerk’s Office and an explanation of the responsibilities of the Clerk’s Office to the courts, the Sheriff’s Department, and the other county offices served by the Clerk’s Office is required.
+A grade of satisfactory (passing) or unsatisfactory (failing) is assigned by Ms. Armstrong-Wright, based on the paper and an evaluation provided by the Lee County Clerk at the end of the semester.

-This internship is available in fall semester, 2014, spring semester, 2015, and summer semester, 2015.
-Students interested in enrolling in this internship should notify Ms. Littleton at firstname.lastname@example.org.
+This internship is available in fall semester 2017, spring semester 2018, and summer semester 2018.
+Students interested in enrolling in this internship should notify Ms. Armstrong-Wright at email@example.com.

 Pre-law students are eligible for placement in summer internships for 3 or 6 credit hours.
-If you are interested in interning during the summer of 2015 with a judge, a law firm, corporation (legal division), U.S. Senator or Congressman, or government office please send Mrs. Littleton the following information by March 1st:
+If you are interested in interning during the summer of 2018 with a judge, law firm, corporation (legal division), U.S. Senator or Congressman, or government office, please send Ms. Armstrong-Wright the following information by March 1:

 - Your email address and telephone number